Why we need a new way of looking at data

 Fundamental to the system goal-based re-assurance approach is the concept of data journalism.
 This is the process of telling richer stories by combining local operational context with interpretation and inference of complex data, to generate greater meaning and understanding to create a system ‘story’.

-Much like a standard journalist, the data journalist has a natural curiosity to dig deeply to find the real story, investigating both the ‘what’ and ‘why’ to identify the problem behind the problem.
+Much like a standard journalist, the data journalist has a natural curiosity to dig deep to find the real story, investigating both the ‘what’ and ‘why’ to identify the problem behind the problem.
 Key to the role is the ability to bridge the gap between data and analysis, and operational intelligence and insight, to produce the narrative that highlights and triangulates the important key facts and relevant information to the audience.
 It’s about using a forensic investigative approach to locate outliers and identifying trends that are not just statistically significant, but relevant to the business.
 Data journalists understand that data can be the source of a story or it can be the vehicle through which the story is told - or both.